Camelia03/portofolio-project-4/README.md

 ### MoSCoW Prioritization

-This technique proves valuable for my project helping me to prioritize product features.
 Before implementing my Epics, I broke them down into individual stories.
 By following this method, I could then apply MoSCoW prioritization and labels for my user stories directly in the Issues tab.